shauns/django-s3-storage/README.rst

 Optimizing media file caching
 -----------------------------

-The default settings are conservative, and assume that user-uploaded file are private.
+The default settings assume that user-uploaded file are private.
 This means that they are only accessible via S3 authenticated URLs, which is bad for browser caching.

-To make user-uploaded files public and enable aggressive caching, make the following changes to your `settings.py`:
+To make user-uploaded files public, and enable aggressive caching, make the following changes to your `settings.py`.

 .. code:: python